Scaling partnerships: Case studies

 We have commissioned a series of case studies on our partnerships exploring ways to take services for babies, toddlers and caregivers to scale.
 Ten case studies, by Princeton University and RAND, will be shared on this page as they become available.

-An earlier case studies, developed with Harvard Kennedy School, can be accessed/purchased here: Cuna Más: Peru’s Early Childhood Program Struggles to Maintain Quality as it Scales up.
+Two earlier case studies, developed with Harvard Kennedy School, can be accessed/purchased here: Cuna Más: Peru’s Early Childhood Program Struggles to Maintain Quality as it Scales up and Mothers of Rotterdam: Scaling a Social Services Program in the Netherlands.

 Governing from a Child’s Perspective: Recife, Brazil, Works to Become Family Friendly, 2017–2019